samiralam/rules-compendium/docs/dmg/1-the-basics/index.md

 Outlining these principles can help hold players' exploits at bay.
 If a player persistently tries to twist the rules of the game, have a conversation with that player outside the game and ask them to stop.

-> ### Knowing the Rules
->
+!!! note "Knowing the Rules"
-> You don't have to be an expert on the rules to be a good DM.
+    You don't have to be an expert on the rules to be a good DM.
 Of course it's helpful to be familiar with the rules, especially the ones in the [Player's Handbook](/sources/dnd/phb-2024), but facilitating fun is more important than implementing the rules perfectly.
 If you're not sure how to apply the rules in a situation, you can always ask the opinion of the players as a group.
 It might take a few minutes, but it's usually possible to reach an answer that feels fair to everyone, and that's more important than a "correct" answer.

->
-> You don't need to know every spell in the [Player's Handbook](/sources/dnd/phb-2024) or the features of every class.
+    You don't need to know every spell in the [Player's Handbook](/sources/dnd/phb-2024) or the features of every class.
 Set the expectation that players are responsible for telling you what their abilities and spells do.

 ### Rules for the Virtual Table